antoniocampos13/antoniocampos13.github.io/content/articles/Unix/2020-10-01_FastQ_to_Annotation_Part1.md

 Now, using the environment I created, I will demonstrate a bash script, `FastQ_to_Annotation.sh` that takes next generation sequencing (NGS) raw reads from human whole genome sequencing as input and produces variant annotation as output.
 Variant annotation is the process of identifying genetic variants in some genomic DNA sample, and assess, for example, if any of the found variants have any effect on phenotype, such as increased susceptibility to certain diseases.

-This demonstration will be separated in parts.
+This demonstration will be separated in four parts.
 Here in the first part, I will show how to search for NGS projects deposited in [National Center for Biotechnology Information (NCBI) databases](https://www.ncbi.nlm.nih.gov/) from which I can download sequencing reads later to use with the script.

 ## Using NCBI's entrez-direct (EDirect) to retrieve FASTQ files